PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 ## Sloppy Quorums and Hinted Handoff

-In a large cluster (with significantly more than n nodes) it’s likely that the client can connect to some database nodes during the network interruption, just not to the nodes that it needs to assemble a quorum for a particular value.
+In a large cluster (with significantly more than n nodes) it's likely that the client can connect to some database nodes during the network interruption, just not to the nodes that it needs to assemble a quorum for a particular value.
 In that case, database designers face a trade-off:

 - Is it better to return errors to all requests for which we cannot reach a quorum of w or r nodes?
-- Or should we accept writes anyway, and write them to some nodes that are reachable but aren’t among the n nodes on which the value usually lives?
+- Or should we accept writes anyway, and write them to some nodes that are reachable but aren't among the n nodes on which the value usually lives?

 The latter is known as a *sloppy quorum*: writes and reads still require w and r successful responses, but those may include nodes that are not among the designated n "home" nodes for a value.

 Sloppy quorums are particularly useful for increasing write availability: as long as any w nodes are available, the database can accept writes.
 However, this means that even when w + r > n, you cannot be sure to read the latest value for a key, because the latest value may have been temporarily written to some nodes outside of n.

-Thus, a sloppy quorum actually isn’t a quorum at all in the traditional sense.
-It’s only an assurance of durability, namely that the data is stored on w nodes somewhere.
+Thus, a sloppy quorum actually isn't a quorum at all in the traditional sense.
+It's only an assurance of durability, namely that the data is stored on w nodes somewhere.
 There is no guarantee that a read of r nodes will see it until the hinted handoff has completed.

 ### Multi-datacenter operation